michaelmosmann/silk/binds.md

 {% endhighlight %}
 Like `List`s here we could also add `Set<X>`s as equivalent to `X[]`.
 This kind of _bridges_ from an array-type to any kind of collection can be added easily to Silk with a _one-liner_ by extending the `ArrayBridgeSupplier`.

 ## Star-Bindings

 ## Auto-Bindings
+A `autobind` is a convenient helper method on top of normal `bind`s.
+It is nothing else than binding the same class (from `to`-clause) to all its super-types and -interfaces (that would be the `bind`-clause).

+Think of a design where one class (instance of that) serves as implementation for a hole suite of interfaces.
+A general setting service could look like this:
+{% highlight java %}
+class SettingService
+	implements UserSettings, AdminSettings, EmailSettings { /* ... */ }
+{% endhighlight %}
+Now a single `autobind` is done:
+{% highlight java %}
+protected void declare() {
+	autobind( SettingService.class ).toConstructor();
+}
+{% endhighlight %}
+What is the same as doing:
+{% highlight java %}
+protected void declare() {
+	bind( SettingService.class ).toConstructor();
+	bind( UserSettings.class).to( SettingService.class );
+	bind( AdminSettings.class).to( SettingService.class );
+	bind( EmailSettings.class).to( SettingService.class );
+}
+{% endhighlight %}
+In some cases this could become quite messy.
+Therefore the `autobind` is provided even though it might be useful quite seldom.

+Right now there is no support for super-types with generics like for `Integer` the `Compareable<Integer>` will not be bound automatically.
+It is planed to implement this at some point.

 ## Targeting Bindings